industryconnect-org/ambassadors/README.md

 # Ambassador Program

-Industry Connect Ambassador Program aims to help people to enable a future proof career in technology.
+Industry Connect Ambassador Program aims to bring more awareness of tech career incubation model of Industry Connect to everyday people around you.

 # Criteria